arda-oeztuerk/ar-unity-tutorial-ios/README.md

 ## License
 This project is released under the [CC0 License](https://creativecommons.org/public-domain/cc0/).
 You are free to use, modify, and distribute this work without any restrictions.

-## Acknowledgements
-- Developed as part of the MediaLab initiative.
-- Tutorial content and additional documentation provided by MediaLab - Dr. Heike Seehagen-Marx.